snap-stanford/snap-python/doc/source/reference/GetNodesAtHop.rst

     Node ids of nodes *Hop* distance away from *StartNId*.

 - *IsDir*: bool (input)
-    Indicates whether the edges should be considered directed or undirected.
+    Indicates whether the edges should be considered directed (True) or undirected (False).

 Return value: